blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 [drawbacks]: #drawbacks

 - The way this proposal adds type extension means that we must implement some version of property selection/projection for types, which comes with non-trivial implementation details for embedding applications.
-- This drifts further away from JSON Schema by introducing a different meaning to the `unevaluatedProperties` keyword and uses it implicitly for our schemas.
+- This drifts further away from JSON Schema by introducing a different meaning to the `unevaluatedProperties` keyword and using it implicitly for our schemas.
+- The way compatibility is defined could result in newer versions of supertypes becoming incompatible over time.
+This is not unique to extending types and can be an "issue" in many parts of the type system as different versions of property types become incompatible.

 # Rationale and alternatives